dotnet/docs-aspire/docs/messaging/quickstart-messaging.md

 ## Set up the Azure Service Bus account

 For this quickstart, you'll need access to an Azure Service Bus namespace with a topic and subscription configured.
-Use one of the following options to setup the require resources:
+Use one of the following options to set up the require resources:

 - **Azure portal**: [Create a service bus account with a topic and subscription](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).

 Alternatively:

-- **Azure CLI**: Run the following commands in the Azure CLI or CloudShell to setup the required Azure Service Bus resources:
+- **Azure CLI**: Run the following commands in the Azure CLI or CloudShell to set up the required Azure Service Bus resources:

     ```azurecli-interactive
     az group create -n <your-resource-group-name> -location eastus